brendenwest/it122/4_quality/notes.rst

   },
   "extends": "eslint:recommended",
     "rules": {
-    "prefer-arrow-callback": "warn",
-    "no-var": "warn"
   }
  };

+The default configuration uses **eslint:recommended** linting rules.
+A full description of configuration options are at http://eslint.org/docs/user-guide/configuring and rules are explained at http://eslint.org/docs/rules/.

-You can run ESLint against JS files like so:
+Once configured, you can run ESLint against JS files like so:
 ::

- $ eslint somefile.js
+ $ npx eslint somefile.js
- $ eslint lib/**
+ $ npx eslint lib/**

-You can also run ESLint with NPM to check all your project files by updating the package.json like so:
+You can also define an npm script in your package.json like so:
 ::

  "scripts": {
      "lint": "eslint **/*.js"
  }

-And then run ESlint checks like so:
+And then run ESlint like so:
 ::

  $ npm run lint

 Testing
 ====